HMS Tenedos (H04): Service

+Sinking

 In April 1942, the Japanese launched a raid into the Indian Ocean by its fast carrier forces.
 A RCAF Catalina flying boat spotted the Japanese fleet 350 miles south-east of Ceylon on 4 April and radioed a sighting report before being shot down.
 Thus warned, all shipping in Colombo and Trincomalee harbours was ordered to leave port and disperse to avoid the impending Japanese attack.
 Tenedos, however, was under repair in Colombo harbour and unable to leave, and was sunk with the loss of 33 officers and men by Japanese bombers when they attacked on 5 April.
 The wreck was removed in February 1944 by HM salvage vessel Salviking.